-Everything you need to know about visiting ATM Cave Belize
+Everything you need to know to visit ATM cave in Belize

 I never imagined that I would take a journey into the underworld of the ancient Mayan civilization when we started our Mexico, Belize and Guatemala trip.
 Somehow I had never heard of ATM before we left Mexico city but it would end up burning itself into my travel memory as one of the most epic and unique adventures I've ever had.